CySA+ salary data [Updated 2021]

 Every company works with a different budget, which directly influences what you can expect to make.
 Generally speaking, private companies have more to offer in terms of salary and benefits than non-profits, schools and government agencies.

 For doing company-specific salary research, Glassdoor is an excellent tool and even tracks annual data for the cybersecurity field.
-As of July 2019, the average yearly base pay was $91,500, with a high of $159,000 and a low of $44,000.
-Obviously, that’s a huge range, and where you fall on it is determined by many of the factors discussed here.
+As of March 2021, the average yearly base pay was $90,000 per year.
+That’s a huge range, and where you fall on it is determined by many of the factors discussed here.

 Here’s salary data for some of the top employers of CySA+ holders.